Return to Better: Changes are Afoot

 Clarifying the roles of SOCAN and Re:Sound in Canadian Theatre production

 What do you mean I can’t use that song during pre-show?
 I need to do WHAT with the lobby music?
 Why is it called “a tariff”?
 Theatre professionals have enough on their to-do lists without adding Music Royalties – and why do we have to worry about them anyway?

-This moderated session will lay out the history and reasons behind music royalties in Canada, and provide participants with a step-by-step way to understand and deal with overlapping jurisdictions.
+This moderated session laid out the history and reasons behind music royalties in Canada, and provided participants with a step-by-step way to understand and deal with overlapping jurisdictions.

 A must-attend event for all of us who deal with budgets and contracts.

 Panelists: Phil Laffin (Re:Sound) & Jason Abdool (SOCAN)